BIGGLES DOES SOME HOMEWORK

 see a man with a minor gunshot wound.
 Seeing four men walking in the direction

-of the spinney where Bertie is keeping watch, Ginger follows them,
+of the spinney where Bertie is keeping watch, Ginger follows them, whilst

 CHAPTER TEN